Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Introduction

 The remainder of this paper is organized as follows.
-First, \Cref{sub: preliminaries} introduces preliminary concepts such as exact sequences and the discrete de Rham complex.
-Our main theoretical results are presented in \Cref{sec: poincare operator}, where we construct a Poincaré operator that leads to a decomposition of the finite element spaces.
+First, \Cref{sub: preliminaries} introduces preliminary concepts such as Hilbert complexes and the Whitney forms. \Cref{sec: permitting decomposition} introduces our main tool, mainly a \emph{permitting decomposition} of the Hilbert complex, along with several examples.
+The main theoretical results are presented in \Cref{sec: the Poincare operator}, where we construct a Poincaré operator that leads to a new decomposition of the Hilbert spaces.
 Using this decomposition, we propose a solver for the Hodge-Laplace problem in \Cref{sec: HL solver}.
-In \Cref{sec: aux preconditioning}, we then construct a preconditioner for elliptic finite element problems by placing the decomposition in the framework of auxiliary space preconditioning.
+In \Cref{sec: aux preconditioning}, we then construct a preconditioner for finite element problems in weighted Sobolev spaces by placing the new decomposition in the framework of auxiliary space preconditioning.
 We present numerical experiments in \Cref{sec: Numerical results} that highlight the potential of these approaches. \Cref{sec: Concluding remarks} contains concluding remarks.